ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 :align: center
 ```

 Reading across the top we have that the red arrow has the heart as its source.
 Reading down the right side we see that the heart gets sent to the square vertex in graph 2.
-So the square is "the vertex that receives A's source."
+So the square vertex is "the vertex that receives A's source."

 :::